arborchat/arborchat/specifications/sprout.md

 There are two types of *message*, *requests* and *responses*.
 Each *request* will have one *response*.

 All *message header lines* begin with a plaintext *verb* indicating what kind of *message* they are.

 There is no requirement to wait for a *response* before sending another *request*.
-Either party may choose to *respond* with an [error status](#status) message if the sprout implementation cannot handle a sufficient number of in-flight requests.
+Either party may choose to *respond* with an [error status](#status) message if the Sprout implementation cannot handle a sufficient number of in-flight requests.

-In *request messages*, the second whitespace-delimited element of the header line is a *message id*, which is a monotonically increasing unsigned integer (in decimal notation) that MUST be unique for the lifetime of the sprout connection.
-Most *messages* have different headers after the *message id*.
+In *request messages*, the second whitespace-delimited element of the header line is a *message ID*, which is a monotonically increasing unsigned integer (in decimal notation) that MUST be unique for the lifetime of the Sprout connection.
+Most *messages* have different headers after the *message ID*.

 ```
 <verb> <message_id> [<header> ...]